Cement Truck Accident Attorneys in Washington, DC

 Also called concrete mixer trucks, cement trucks are heavy-duty industrial vehicles designed to deliver mixed cement to construction sites quickly.
 In most cases, the cement must be delivered within 90 minutes of the truck being loaded to prevent it from hardening.

 If you have questions about your rights after a cement truck accident, contact Chaikin, Sherman, Cammarata & Siegel, P.C. today.
-We have years of experience representing truck accident victims, and we know what to do to get you the compensation you deserve.
+Our team has years of experience representing truck accident victims, and we know what to do to get you the compensation you deserve.
 Contact us today for a free consultation.

 What Makes Cement Trucks Dangerous?